sambellows/sambellows.github.io/_projects/image_method_animations.md

     Method of images for a single boundary.
 Left: traveling wave unimpeded by boundary.
 Center: traveling wave and its image source.
 Right: Superposition of incident and image source's fields.
 </div>

 The method works for multiple boundaries as well.
-However, even in the 1-dimensional case, two parallel boundaries require and inifinte number of image source to account for the infinite number of reflections as the wave travels between the two boundaries.
+However, even in the 1-dimensional case, two parallel boundaries require an inifinte number of image sources to account for the infinite number of reflections as the wave travels between the two boundaries.

 <div class="row">
     <div class="col">